pdjr-signalk/signalk-notification-injector/readme/00_readme.md

 Messages are single lines of text which conform to some simple formatting and security rules.

-Any local process which is able to write to the named pipe has access to the injection process and creating a notification can be as simple as:
+Any process which is able to write to the named pipe has access to the injection process and creating a notification can be as simple as:
 ```
-$> echo "letmein:heating on" > /var/signalk-injector
+$> echo "letmein@heating:on" > /var/signalk-injector
 ```

 Remote processes or applications can achieve the same result by making a